vectorgrp/sil-kit/docs/api/flexray.rst

-The :cpp:class:`ControllerConfig<ib::sim::fr::ControllerConfig>` consists of global :cpp:class:`ClusterParameters<ib::sim::fr::ClusterParameters>` and node-specific :cpp:class:`NodeParameters<ib::sim::fr::NodeParameters>` which are both best set in the JSON config (see config section :ref:`FlexRayControllers<sec:cfg-participant-flexray>`).
+The :cpp:class:`ControllerConfig<ib::sim::fr::ControllerConfig>` consists of global :cpp:class:`ClusterParameters<ib::sim::fr::ClusterParameters>` and node-specific :cpp:class:`NodeParameters<ib::sim::fr::NodeParameters>`, which are both best set in the JSON config (see config section :ref:`FlexRayControllers<sec:cfg-participant-flexray>`).
+Furthermore, the :cpp:class:`ControllerConfig<ib::sim::fr::ControllerConfig>`
-Furthermore, it contains one or more :cpp:class:`TxBufferConfigs<ib::sim::fr::TxBufferConfig>` that can be specified in the JSON config, but can also be added manually at runtime.
+contains one or more :cpp:class:`TxBufferConfigs<ib::sim::fr::TxBufferConfig>`, which can either be specified in the JSON config or added manually at runtime.
+TxBuffers are used to initiate a transmission from one FlexRay controller to another.

-The following example configures a FlexRay controller with two :cpp:class:`TxBufferConfigs<ib::sim::fr::TxBufferConfig>` specifying two :cpp:class:`FrMessages<ib::sim::fr::FrMessage>` that will be sent during simulation.
+The following example configures a FlexRay controller with two :cpp:class:`TxBufferConfigs<ib::sim::fr::TxBufferConfig>` specifying two :cpp:class:`FrMessages<ib::sim::fr::FrMessage>`, which will be sent during simulation.
 The :cpp:class:`ClusterParameters<ib::sim::fr::ClusterParameters>` and the :cpp:class:`NodeParameters<ib::sim::fr::NodeParameters>` are assumed to be set in the JSON config::